The two most common causes of drywall seams cracking are inadequate support behind the drywall and improper taping.

 Usually, this is marked by a bubble or air pocket, where the paper tape will stick out.
 Air pockets are also perfect places for cracks to appear at drywall seams.

-To fix this common issue, you’ll need to cut away the drywall paper or mesh tape, and properly bed new tape at the entire seam.
+To fix this common issue, you’ll need to cut away the drywall paper or mesh tape, and properly bed new tape in the drywall mud at the entire seam.

 While this is a fairly simple fix in one small area, I’ve seen instances where the paper tape was not bedded properly over huge areas of the project.